Bcicenas/personal_manager/README.md

 Simple web application to manage your tasks, shoppings lists and more

 # To do list
- - personal details
  - change password
  - localization
  - delete account

 # Work in Progress
+ - delete account
- - Personal details
+ - change password

 # Done Tasks
  - Basic FrontEnd